mtrotta/java-utils/README.md

 `Dequeuer` is an utility for processing many items using a `BlockingQueue` and multi-threading.
 It has three implementations:
-* `SingleDequeuer` for basic processing with a fixed number of threads
+* `BasicDequeuer` for basic processing with a fixed number of threads
-* `SingleBalancedDequeuer` for processing with a dynamic number of threads based on a rudimentary balancing algorithm
+* `BalancedDequeuer` for processing with a dynamic number of threads based on a rudimentary balancing algorithm
 * `ChainedDequeuer` for processing items in a chain of dequeuers